ThomasOM/MavenRepoTool/README.md

 # MavenRepoTool
 A simple shell script that creates a maven repository on your project's github repository.
+Note that this is now obsolete since Github has public packages that do not require authentication.

 # How to use
 Please read this before you use the script to prevent messing up your project's github repository.